SKHTW/HAWK/README.md

 Disclosure: Work In Progress, Right Now Need A Lot Of Space.
 Will Fix That Aspect.
+If website is large, can be over 1 TB of temp space.

 **HAWK: Hunting Automated Workflow Kit**